-The automatic archive creation is logged in the Event Log with username <system>
+The automatic archive creation is logged in the Event Log with username <system> export button appears.

 Exporting Archive Files

 To export an archive file, you must connect a USB flash drive to the User Station first.
 When the User Station detects the connected USB drive, the